Nearly Half Of The Kardashian Sisters’ Social Media Followers Are Reportedly Fake

 In fact, one expert says that in 2017, about a quarter of the sisters’ income was coming from sponsored social media posts.

 That said, things don’t always pay off for the reality stars.
-Recently Kim posted a teaser for her KKW Beauty line that showed her nearly nude in a stone tub, according to Elle.
+Recently Kim posted a teaser for her KKW Beauty line that showed her wearing a flesh-toned outfit and posing in a stone tub, according to Elle.

 “My ultimate body perfecting secret is launching to @kkwbeauty on 6.21.19.
 Can you guys guess what is it is?” she captioned the post.